top of page

 AI: Threat or Massive Opportunity?

-In real time, automated bidding algorithms are used to optimize bids based on performance indicators.
-Nevertheless, these systems must have appropriate data quality and strategic management.
+Automated bidding algorithms optimize bids based on performance indicators in real time.
+However, these systems require high data quality and strategic management.

 Guardrails and Best Practices

-A/B validation tests AI-based methods on control groups and then completely implement it.
-How to demonstrate the advances of AI using controlled experiments.
+A/B validation tests AI-based methods on control groups before full implementation.
+Controlled experiments demonstrate the effectiveness of AI advancements.

 Operations & Organization Challenges

-Isolated teams cause coordination problems.
-Analytics, paid media, and creative tend to work separately, and they do not have common goals.
+Isolated teams create coordination challenges.
+Analytics, paid media, and creative departments often work separately, lacking common goals.

 Organizational Fixes

-Form cross-role pods with analytics, creative, and media skills.
-Colocated teams are more communicative and move quickly.
+Form cross-role pods that combine analytics, creative, and media skills.
+Co-located teams are more communicative and agile.

 High-Impact Opportunities

-Invest in blended measurement, first-party data capture, creative automation and systematic experimentation to win in the new world.
-Consent management and server-side tracking enhance the accuracy of data and privacy compliance.
-Such a combination sustains the ability to measure after the cookies are depreciated.
+Invest in blended measurement, first-party data capture, creative automation, and systematic experimentation to thrive in the evolving landscape.
+Consent management and server-side tracking enhance data accuracy and privacy compliance.
+This combination enables effective measurement even after the deprecation of cookies.

-LTV-bidding modifies acquisition expenditure according to their anticipated customer value as opposed to the first-purchase value only.
-This strategy justifies the raised prices of acquisitions of valuable segments.
-Predictive audience scoring is a method of identifying high-potential prospects at an earlier stage.
-Machine learning models are predictive behavioral signals based on conversion probability and lifetime value.
+LTV-based bidding adjusts acquisition spending based on anticipated customer value rather than just first-purchase value.
+This strategy justifies higher acquisition costs for valuable segments.
+Predictive audience scoring helps identify high-potential prospects earlier.
+Machine learning models analyze behavioral signals based on conversion probability and lifetime value.

 90-Day Performance Marketing Playbook